 - Making books (including writing the story and illustrating it)

-- I Spy (for letters or words)
+- I Spy in the car (for letters or words)

 - Food shopping (practical use of reading)